tim50687/What_I_Learned/database_systems/transactionManagement.md

 If the transaction is not execute successfully, the transaction is `aborted`.
 If a transaction is aborted, the database must be restored to the consistent state it was in before the transaction started.
 This is called `rollback`.

+## Consistency (ACID)

+### By user and DBMS

+- User: Don't do stupid logic

+- DBMS:

+#### Example
+DBMS-Enforced Constraints:
+- Referential Integrity: Ensures all references within the database are consistent (e.g., no transactions refer to non-existent accounts).
+- Domain Constraints: Ensures that data entries fall within specified domains (e.g., account balances are numeric, positive values).
+- Check Constraints: Enforces specific rules defined on the columns of tables (e.g., account balance should not go negative).
+- Unique Constraints/Primary Keys: Ensures uniqueness where required (e.g., no two accounts have the same account number).

 ## Concurrency Control Problems

 1. `Lost update problem`: An apparently successfully completed updated operation by one user can be overriden by another user's update operation.

 2. `Uncommitted dependency problem`: A transaction reads a value that has been updated by another transaction but not yet committed.
+    - What is T2 crashes after writing 200 but before committing?
+T2 has to be rolled back.
+And what T1 read is not valid anymore.

     - It is also called `dirty read`.

 3. `Inconsistent analysis problem`: A transaction reads several values while a second transaction updates some of those values during the execution of the first transaction.

+    - T1 and T2 Read X first, but T1 move X to Y, then T2 read Y. The result is not consistent.

 4. `Nonrepeatable read problem`: A row is retrieved twice and the values within the row differ between reads.

 5. `Phantom problem`: A transaction reads a set of rows that satisfy a search condition.
-While the transaction is active, a second transaction inserts or deletes rows that satisfy the condition.
+While the transaction is active, a second transaction inserts or `deletes` rows that satisfy the condition.
 The first transaction then repeats the search, returning a different set of rows.

+    - T1 read A, T2 delete A, T1 read A again, the result is different.

 ## Serializability and Recoverability